Madonna seeks to stop NY auction of Tupac Shakur break-up letter

 Madonna said in court documents that she was not aware until reading press reports that many of the items listed for auction, including the letter from her former boyfriend Shakur, were no longer in her possession.

-A representative for the auction house and Lutz said in an emailed statement that Madonna's effort to stop the sale was "a completely baseless and meritless action," and they would challenge her claims in court.

-“We believe that her intent is nothing more than to besmirch the good reputations of the auction house and Ms Lutz," the statement said.

-In a letter dated January 1995 and written to Madonna by Shakur while he was in prison for sexual assault, the rapper said he ended their romance because he felt that dating a white woman could jeopardize his career.
+In the two-and-a-half-page letter, dated January 1995 and written at a time Shakur was in prison for sexual assault, he wrote that he had ended their romance because he felt that dating a white woman could jeopardize his career.

 "I felt due to my 'image' I would be letting down half of the people who made me what I thought I was.
-I never meant to hurt you," he said.
-Shakur was killed at age 25 in a drive-by shooting in Las Vegas in September 1996.
+I never meant to hurt you," Shakur wrote to Madonna.
+Shakur was only 25 when he was killed in a drive-by shooting in Las Vegas in September 1996.

 Also among the 20 items Madonna is seeking to remove from sale are a pair of her panties, an old checkbook, a hairbrush and personal photos.

+The items were consigned to auction by Darlene Lutz, a woman Madonna described in court documents as a former friend and art consultant, who she said had "betrayed my trust in an outrageous effort to obtain my possessions without my knowledge or consent."

-In another letter from the early 1990s, Madonna voiced her frustration at not having a music career like Houston or film career like Stone.
+In another letter up for auction, which was written in the early 1990s, Madonna wrote: "It's so unequivocally frustrating to read that Whitney Houston has the music career I wish I had and Sharon Stone has the film career I'll never have."

-"Not because I want to be these women - because I'd rather die, but they're so horribly mediocre and they're always being held up as paragons of virtue (or) some sort of measuring stick to humiliate me," she said in the letter.
+"Not because I want to be these women - because I'd rather die, but they're so horribly mediocre and they're always being held up as paragons of virtue (or) some sort of measuring stick to humiliate me," the letter added.

 Houston drowned in a Beverly Hills hotel bathtub in 2012.

-Stone said in a Facebook post last week that she is friends with Madonna, adding: "I love and adore you; won't be pitted against you by any invasion of our personal journeys."
+Stone in a Facebook post last week replied that she is a friend of Madonna, adding: "I love and adore you; won't be pitted against you by any invasion of our personal journeys."
+(Reporting by Jill Serjeant)